-Welcome to Faces of Easter III: Remembering Christ’s Baptism and Blessing, our lesson for March 19.
+Welcome to Faces of Easter III: Remembering Christ’s Baptism and Blessing.

 There are so many ways we can go with this lesson.
 We must focus on the story itself, of course, but we can also give thought to examining the concept of the trinity, recognizing that this moment in Jesus’ life is a beautiful interaction of the father, son, and the holy spirit.